NoroffFEU/development-platforms/src/content/docs/baas/Firebase/firebase-casy-study-Johanf92.md

 ## Quick comparison to Supabase

-Firebase, as metnioned above is a widely-used Backend-as-a-Service (BaaS) platform, offering tools for real-time apps and seamless integration with Google services.
+Firebase, as mentioned above, is a widely-used Backend-as-a-Service (BaaS) platform, offering tools for real-time apps and seamless integration with Google services.
 Supabase, an open-source alternative, is built on PostgreSQL and appeals to developers needing SQL for complex queries or relational data.
 It also allows self-hosting for greater control, while Firebase emphasizes simplicity in a managed environment.
 Both platforms support scalability through pay-as-you-go pricing, catering to different developer preferences and project needs.

 **Firebase Pros:**